ClearShare member guidelines.

 Ineligible Need – A need disqualified from voluntary sharing of contributions from member contributions due to a policy set forth in the Member Guidelines.

-Licensed medical professional – An individual who has successfully completed a prescribed program of study in a variety of health fields and who has obtained a license or certificate indicating his or her competence to practice in that field (MD, DO, ND, NP, PT, PA, Chiropractor, etc.)
+Licensed medical professional – An individual who has successfully completed a prescribed program of study in a variety of health fields and who has obtained a license or certificate indicating their competence to practice in that field (MD, DO, ND, NP, PT, PA, DC, etc.)

-Lifetime limit – The maximum amount shared for eligible needs over the course of an individual members’ lifetime of membership.
+Lifetime limit – The maximum amount shared for eligible needs throughout an individual members’ lifetime of membership.

 Maximum shareable amount – The maximum dollar amount (limit) that can be shared for any one need.
 Certain medical needs have a maximum shareable amount as described in the Guidelines.